IcySakura/ZotPlanner/README.md

 Please feel free to compile the application by yourself.

-# Be aware that you should contact me first before you make any change to this project. #
-If you want to contribute to this project, please feel free to send email to me with what you can contribute to this project.
-E-mail: lyx981mike@gmail.com

 Avaibable in Chinese, English, and Japanese.

 Latest Version: Beta v1.3.1 (Beta 1)